HaikuArchives/Butterfly/README.md

 Right-clicking in the picture view opens a popup menu with different options (see below).

 ### Commands:
-+/-             Zoom in/out
++/-         :    Zoom in/out

-\*              Reset zoom factor to 100%
+\*          :    Reset zoom factor to 100%

-[Space] or .
-Toggle real fullscreen mode (nothing but the picture)
+[Space] or .:    Toggle real fullscreen mode (nothing but the picture)

-Up Arrow        Move up within the file list
+Up Arrow:        Move up within the file list

-Down Arrow      Move down within the file list Backspace       Go to the parent folder
+Down Arrow:      Move down within the file list

+Backspace:       Go to the parent folder

-Del             Delete the selected file
+Del:             Delete the selected file

-Shift + Arrow   Move the picture in the given direction
+Shift + Arrow:   Move the picture in the given direction

-Left Mouse Button   Pan the picture around
+Left Mouse Button:   Pan the picture around

-Right Mouse Button  Display the popup menu
+Right Mouse Button:  Display the popup menu

 ### Menu:
 Convert:            Translate and save the current image to another format